Material Issues and Key Sustainability Goals

 As a core platform for Group sales, we will create new ESG-related services that meet customer needs.
 We will also fully deploy our network in Japan in initiatives to resolve social issues.

 • Our preventive healthcare business helps to extend healthy life expectancy, reduce medical expenses, and protect the ongoing integrity of Japan’s medical insurance system.
-We support health management at SMEs with a focus on preventive healthcare services provided at newly established medical examination centers.
+We support health management at SMEs with a focus on preventive healthcare services provided at medical examination centers.

 Auto